 PROJECT BACKGROUND & STORAGE VAULT OVERVIEW

-The U.S. Environmental Protection Agency (EPA) Consent Decree requires that the City of Atlanta.
-(COA) improve its aging sewer and stormwater infrastructure to significantly reduce Combined Sewer Overflows (CSO) and improve water quality and management in the Custer Avenue Combined Sewer Basin, which includes the Peoplestown neighborhood.
+The U.S. Environmental Protection Agency (EPA) Consent Decree requires that the City of Atlanta (COA) improve its aging sewer and stormwater infrastructure to significantly reduce Combined Sewer Overflows (CSO) and improve water quality and management in the Custer Avenue Combined Sewer Basin, which includes the Peoplestown neighborhood.

 The COA Department of Watershed Management (DWM) has planned multiple projects to be implemented in separate phases to improve the management of surface water and provide temporary underground storage of stormwater.
 This project is one of a series of underground storage vaults designed to temporarily store and release high stormwater flows during major storm events.